 In 2012, Colette toured Morocco with her band Querencia, performing at the Lotus Club in Marrakech, and culminating at the Essaouira Gnaoua Festival, where her band received great acclaim.

-Colette is happy to be returning to the studio to record her upcoming CD in June of 2017.
+In June 2017, Colette returned to the studio to record her latest album.
+HEAVEN AND EARTH ~ CIELO Y TIERRO was released in November.
 The personnel includes: Colette, Melvis Santa, Reut Regev, Rey David Alejandre, Cesar Orozco, Jorge Bringas, Roman Diaz, Luisito Quintero, and Yusnier Sanchez Bustamante.

 Over the years, Michaan has performed with Youssou N’Dour in Senegal, Fathy Salama in Egypt, Toi Pinto in Cape Verde, Julio Cambara Palacio and the Cuban Express in Curacao, as well as Harry Whitaker, John Stubblefield, and Hubert Laws, in NY.